JeffHeck/SchoolDataProject/pagesManual/LeviesReport/report_levies_20240806.md

 Last updated: May 3rd, 2024

-In progress.

 As analyses are completed, summary results will be provided on this page.

 ## Contents
 - Summary
     - Overview
     - Local voters' pamphlet (LVP) statistics
-- Summary
 - Measure details
-	- All measures (bonds, enrichment levies, capital levies) by county
+	- Tax measures by county
 - A critique of each district's taxpayer cost impact analysis
 - Calculator methodology
     - POF proof